Packing and Covering Immersions in 4-Edge-Connected Graphs: Erd o s-P o sa property

-{\bf Acknowledgements.} Theorem \ref{excluding immersion} is based on part of an unpublished manuscript of the author at 2013.
-The author thank Professor Robin Thomas and Professor Paul Wollan for some inspiring discussion that led to that manuscript.
+{\bf Acknowledgements.} Theorem \ref{excluding immersion} is based on part of an unpublished manuscript of the author in 2013.
+The author thanks Professor Robin Thomas and Professor Paul Wollan for some inspiring discussion that led to that manuscript.
+Lemma \ref{colorful vertex spider} was proved by the author when he worked on \cite{lpw}, and its proof was included in \cite{lpw} when the first version of this paper was submitted.
+The author thanks Professor Luke Postle and Professor Paul Wollan for agreeing for moving the proof of Lemma \ref{colorful vertex spider} into this paper to meet a request of anonymous reviewers of this paper.
+The author thanks Professor Reinhard Diestel for pointing out \cite{dhl, do2,do} and thanks anonymous reviewers for careful reading and suggestions.